Puppy Advice

 All dogs love company and can get anxious when left alone.
 However, you can train your dog to be left alone.
 Here’s what you need to know.

-Dalmatian dog at home alone resting on bed
+Dalmatian dog home alone resting on bed putting settle training in practice

 How long can you leave a dog alone?